The Nest

 The real estate market is going the other way with higher transparency, disintermediation, and lower fees.

-Let me predict for 2018.
-Uber is the largest transportation company in the world without owning a single vehicle, and Airbnb is the largest hospitality company without owning a single hotel room.
-Then new companies will emerge and transform the real estate system.
+Let me predict for 2018: Uber will become the largest transportation company in the world without owning a single vehicle, and Airbnb will become the largest hospitality company without owning a single hotel room.

 Nestapple Nicole Fishman giving cash back